Director’s Blog: Help Wanted: Making Workplaces Work in Mental Health Care

-World Mental Health Awareness Day is on October 10, 2011, and this year’s theme of “investing in mental healthExternal Link: Please review our disclaimer.” calls attention to a persistent problem.
+World Mental Health Awareness Day is on October 10, 2011, and this year’s theme of “investing in mental health” calls attention to a persistent problem.
 In a given year, as many as one in four adults worldwide are living with a diagnosable mental disorder.1 Frequently, these disorders are chronic and disabling.

 It’s generally easier to point out problems than to develop solutions.
 In the case of mental health care, both in the U.S. and abroad, it’s also frustratingly easier to develop solutions than to implement them in the community.
 While I’ve previously noted several reasons for this gap between bench and bedside, a common denominator worldwide is the shortage in care providers.